XIVN1987/MCUCode/README.md

 # MCUCode
-Some usefull code for MCU written in C.
+Some useful code for MCU written in C.